Justia Lawyer Rating

 Lawyers of Distinction 2020

-K1 Fiancé Visa vs CR1 Marriage Visa What is Better - Fiancé Visa or Marriage Visa?
+K-1 Fiance Visa vs CR-1 Marriage Visa Which is Better: Fiancé Visa or Marriage Visa?

-One of the most common questions we get asked is, ‘What is Better, a Fiancé Visa or a Marriage Visa?’
+One of the most common questions we get asked is, ‘Which is better: a fiancé visa or a marriage visa?’

-To decide what is best for you, we first need to look at your situation.
-In a few cases you will actually have a choice, but usually you won’t.
+To decide which option is best for you, we first need to look at your situation.
+In a few cases you will have a choice, but typically you won’t.
 You are either married or you aren’t.
-If you are already married, you can only do a marriage visa, you are not eligible for the fiancé visa because your spouse is no longer your fiancé.
-If you aren’t married yet, then you have a choice.
+If you are already married, you can only apply for a marriage visa—you are not eligible for the fiancé visa because your spouse is no longer your fiancé.
+If you aren’t married yet, then you do have a choice.

 Advantages of the fiancé visa:

-• It is faster than the marriage visa by typically 2-3 months
+• It is faster than the marriage visa, typically by two to three months

 Advantages of the marriage visa:

-• It is a true immigrant based petition – your spouse receives a Green Card once they arrive in the United States.
-You don’t have to file for Adjustment of Status to obtain Permanent Residency.
+• It is a true immigrant-based petition—your spouse receives a green card once they arrive in the United States.
+You don’t have to file for an adjustment of status to obtain permanent residency

-• The cost upfront is a bit higher, however the total cost to Green Card is less than the fiancé visa.
+• The upfront cost is a bit higher, however the total cost to obtain a green card is less than the fiancé visa

-• For countries like the Philippines that don’t allow co-sponsors for fiancé visa petitions, you can use a cosponsor to meet the financial requirements for a marriage visa.
+• For countries like the Philippines, which don’t allow joint sponsors for fiancé visa petitions, you can use a joint sponsor to meet the financial requirements for a marriage visa

-The above summary is a very general review of the advantages of a fiancé visa or marriage visa.
-Each situation is unique and you should consult a qualified immigration attorney before making any decisions about how to proceed.
-We can provide you with a free consultation and help you determine what type of process you are qualified for.
+This summary is a very general review of the advantages of a fiancé visa and a marriage visa.
+Each situation is unique, and you should consult a qualified immigration attorney before making any decisions about how to proceed.
+We can provide you with a consultation and help you determine what type of process you are qualified for.

 Good luck!